vebbis321/thel.foo/content/posts/validation/index.md

         .map { $0.hasSpecialCharacters() }
         .eraseToAnyPublisher()
 }
-// This is now declarative programming, rather than imperative programming.
-// We are telling our code what we desire it to do,
+// Observe how we are telling our code what we desire it to do,
 // rather than the exact steps it should take to get there.
-// Which is exactly why I love using Combine.
 ```

 Now the code won't compile because the two last uses string methods that doesn't exist, so let's create them: